-l allows you to execute arbitrary files after installation.
+This panel allows you to execute arbitrary files after installation.

 The XML file has the following format: